-Tagged: Barnabus Tinkasiimire, Buyaga West County, CEC, Central Executive Committee, decent housing, Dictator Yoweri Museveni, dictatorial, dictatorial way, electoral offence case, empowering Ugandans, government, IGP, journalists, Kampala, Kasule Lumumba, leadership, Lwemiyaga, Mandela National Stadium, mass party, medical care, Namboole, National Conference, National Executive Council, Ndorwa Eas, NEC, NRM, NRM Caucus, NRM chairman, NRM Constitution, NRM lawmaker, NRM leaders, NRM MPs, NRM party, NRM rebel MPs, NRM Secretary General, Parliament, party, POMA, population, Public Order Management Act, rebel MPs, Sam Lyomoki, sole candidate, Theodore Ssekikubo, uganda, Winfred Niwagaba, yoweri museveni
+Tagged: Barnabus Tinkasiimire, blogger, Buyaga West County, CEC, Central Executive Committee, CIB, Coordinated Inauthentic Behaviour, decent housing, Dictator Yoweri Museveni, dictatorial, dictatorial way, Don Wanyama, electoral offence case, empowering Ugandans, Facebook, government, government officials, IGP, Instagram, journalists, Kampala, Kasule Lumumba, leadership, Lwemiyaga, Mandela National Stadium, mass party, medical care, Namboole, National Conference, National Executive Council, Ndorwa Eas, NEC, NRM, NRM Caucus, NRM chairman, NRM Constitution, NRM lawmaker, NRM leaders, NRM MPs, NRM party, NRM rebel MPs, NRM Secretary General, NRM supporters, Parliament, party, POMA, population, Public Order Management Act, rebel MPs, Sam Lyomoki, Social media, sole candidate, spreading disinformation, Theodore Ssekikubo, Twitter, uganda, Ugandan government officials, Winfred Niwagaba, yoweri museveni

 January 15, 2020 at 1:10 pm #27796

 In a blistering attack, Buyaga West County MP Barnabus Tinkasiimire has slammed the ruling NRM party of “deliberately neglecting” the countryside, saying majority of the Uganda rural poor continue to grapple with low household incomes and lack basic necessities of life.